ataylor89/diary/barackobama.md

 He said, "We're not using badges"

-I am very good at measuring how smart people how, how mature people are, how trustworthy people are
+I am very good at measuring how smart people are, how mature people are, how trustworthy people are

 I am very good at measuring suffering